jeremyosborne/ant_cities/README.md

 - Not Started or on hold.

 * User Interface
+    - The controller should have an update, too, for anything logic based that doesn't directly have anything to do with the view.
+        - Remove the panning/scrolling from Map and place it in the controller.
     - Add an event assignment and removal as separate functions that are part of the lifecycle of something.
 (These go in the PygameView.)
-    - The controller should have an update, too, for anything logic based that doesn't directly have anything to do with the view.
-        - The controller will track the mouse and make it available each tick.
-        - Remove the panning/scrolling from Map and place it in the controller.
+        - This will likely also be part of preventing events from going through to other UI during a modal control.
     - Tracking button as childview inside of the UnitInfoBox.
     - Control panel as a named view.
     - Views should have dirty rect capability (see pygame.display.update function